 Participant from the Building Better Relationships programme

-A 2-session awareness raising course awareness raising course, offering men a chance to reflect on their behaviour and the impact of their abuse on their families.
+A 5-session group work awareness-raising course – offers men and women a chance to reflect on their behaviour and the impact of abuse on their partner (or ex-partner), children and families.

 Respect and Principles